syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 Create a new iOS application in Xamarin Studio or Visual Studio for Xamarin.iOS.

-##Adding SfPopupLayout using designer page
+##Adding SfPopupLayout using story board

 1. Add a new storyboard inside of project

 2. Drag SfPopupLayout control from toolbox and drop into storyboard

-3. Since this is hosting control so it does not has preview on designer page.
-You can see the Popupview only when deploy on the device.
+3. Since this is a hosting control it does not show a preview on the designer page and you can only see the Popup when deployed in the device.

-4. Open the properties window of SfPopupLayout and set the required properties refer the below image.
+4. Open the properties window of SfPopupLayout and set the required properties like shown in the below image.

 ![](PopupLayout_images/storyboard_staysopen_sfpopup_ios.png)